Nitin-Kelllton/Demo-Javascript-SDK/README.md

 ```

-For initialising javascript sdk in your website in <script> tag
+For initialising javascript sdk in your web app in <script> tag

 ```javascript